QuestPDF/QuestPDF-Documentation/docs/api-reference/content-direction.md

 ![example](/api-reference/content-direction-table.png =585x)

-It is important to notice that content direction does NOT impact element alignment:
+It is important to note that content direction does *not* affect element alignment:

 ![example](/api-reference/content-direction-inlined.png =585x)